Gigaspaces/xap-docs/site-hugo/content/xap/12.3/admin/clustered-vs-non-clustered-proxies.markdown

 Exception in thread "main" com.gigaspaces.client.protective.ProtectiveModeException: Operation is rejected - the routing value in the written entry of type 'com.test.Data' does not match this space partition id.
 The value within the entry's routing property named 'id' is 1 which matches partition id 2 while current partition id is 1.
 Having a mismatching routing value would result in a remote client not being able to locate this entry as the routing value will not match the partition the entry is located. (you can disable this protection, though it is not recommended, by setting the following system property: com.gs.protectiveMode.wrongEntryRoutingUsage=false)

-# How to use both a Clustered and Non-clustered Proxies ?
+# Using Both Clustered and Non-clustered Proxies

 There are scenarios where a collocated component (Remote Service, Task, Event Container) will have both a clustered proxy and a non-clustered embedded proxy.
 The clustered proxy will be used to interact with the entire cluster where the non-clustered embedded proxy will be used to bootstrap the space and interact only with the local partition.

 ## Example

 With our examples below we will use this simple Space Class:

 ```java